Deltares-research/KratosElementTestSuite/README.md

 ```bash
 pip install git+https://github.com/Deltares-research/KratosElementTestSuite
 ```
-**Note**: Due to limitations with dependent packages this suite can only be installed on Windows machines with Python 3.10 - 3.12, while on Linux, there is no upper limitation (Python 3.10 - 3.13)
+**Note**: Due to limitations with dependent packages this suite can only be installed on machines with Python 3.10 - 3.12.

 # Running
 Once installed you can run the Element Test Suite using: